-Whichever language you choose, the work you have done in Years 7-9 provides an excellent foundation for success at GCSE.
+The work you have done in Years 7-9 provides an excellent foundation for success at GCSE.
 You will study topics such as Identity and Culture; Local, National and Global Areas of Interest; and Current and Future Studies and Employment.